 Don’t you just love teaching tricky verb tenses?

-To sum it up, it’s very difficult to replicate the repetition that you get as a native speaker with your parents speaking to you 24 hours a day.
+To sum up my previous article, it’s very difficult to replicate the repetition that you get as a native speaker with your parents speaking to you 24 hours a day.
 As teachers, we often only have between 1 and 5 hours a week with our students.

 There just isn’t enough time!